 Siegel says he’ll invest a substantial amount to renovate the Westgate Las Vegas.
 He’s said the renovations will include the addition of a dayclub and nightclub (presumably because of the scarcity of those in Las Vegas), converting the hotel’s Shimmer Cabaret with a lounge and changing the Tempo Lounge over to a high-limit gaming area.

 If the letters of the new Westgate sign look familiar, that’s because they were salvaged from another project in Las Vegas, the PH Towers Westgate (see below).
-Thanks to our friend John Katsilometes for that Vegas factoid.

 Here are more photos for the Las Vegas sign nerds, among whom this blog counts itself.